Chase-William/.Docs/.docs/DotDocs/Core/Loader/Exceptions/BuildException.md

 ### Implemented Interfaces:

+- <code title="Allows an object to control its own serialization and deserialization.">ISerializable</code>

-- ISerializableAn exception used when a project's build fails.
+An exception used when a project's build fails.

 ## *public* Properties: